kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 **Solutions:**

 1. Verify your email address is correct
-2. Check if your PIN is exactly 6 digits
+2. Check if your password meets the minimum requirements (8 characters)
-3. Use the "Forgot PIN?" link to reset
+3. Use the "Forgot Password?" link to reset
 4. Contact administrator if account is locked
 5. Clear browser cache and try again